Panokseon: Weapons

 Another noteworthy aspect of Korea’s heavy fire-arms is that they were not all invented to meet the sudden emergency of war.
-These weapons in fact made their appearance some 200 years prior to Japanese invasions of Korea (1592–98).
-Thanks to the efforts of Choe Museon, a general and a chemist, Korea began manufacturing and developing gunpowder and powder-based weapons.
-Korean cannons first saw action in 1380 against a large fleet of Japanese pirate ships, and were found to be a great success.
+These weapons in fact made their appearance some 200 years prior to the 1592–1598 Japanese invasions of Korea.
+Thanks to the efforts of Ch'oe Mu-sŏn, a general and a chemist, Korea began manufacturing and developing gunpowder and powder-based weapons.
+Korean cannons first saw action in 1380 against a large fleet of Japanese pirate ships and were found to be a great success.

 In the 15th century, under the lead of Sejong the Great, who was himself a pioneer of scientific research, the performance of these heavy artillery improved dramatically.
 Having built a cannon range next to the Royal Court, and after much experimentation and study, King Sejong finally increased the extent of the cannons’ firepower from 300 m to 1000 m.
 Naval cannons were also developed at this time and among them, Heaven, Earth, Black and Yellow cannon were later employed by Yi Sun-sin.
 The development of artillery steadily continued after King Sejong, and saw the invention of the bigyeokjincholloe, a timed grenade that flung out hundreds of metal shards upon explosion, and the dapoki, a machine capable of firing many arrows at once.
 One of the types of cannons were arrows with a pipe filled with gunpowder.

+By the time of the Japanese invasions of Korea, the cannons used by the Korean naval forces were capable of firing a variety of projectiles, including fragmenting iron shot, stones, and buckshot, several hundred yards.
+Among the most feared projectiles fired by the Earth cannons was a ballista-like large iron arrow covered in incendiary material, which was used to great effect against Japanese ships.